 (b) To specify the information to be provided by Users to the DNO to enable the DNO to comply with its obligations under the Grid Code.

-(c) To provide guidance for High Voltage Customer on how to comply with their obligations under Article 7 of the European Transparency Regulations (The European Commission Regulation No 543/2013) to provide information to NGC in their role as Transmission System Operator.
+(c) To provide guidance for High Voltage Customer on how to comply with their obligations under Article 7 of the European Transparency Regulations (The European Commission Regulation No 543/2013) to provide information to NGESO in their role as Transmission System Operator.

 DOC2.3 Scope